marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

 }
 </script>
 ```
-As you can see this is how you create a single file component with TypeScript data properties can be attributes of the class, computed properties work as simple getters read more about this [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get), hooks methods are written in the class as methods.
+As you can see this is how you create a single file component with TypeScript, data properties can be attributes of the class, computed properties work as simple getters read more about this [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get), hooks methods are written in the class as methods.

 ## <a href="#decorator-emit" name="decorator-emit">#</a> Decorator for $emit
-Here a good exampla of the `@Emit()` decorator:
+Here a good example of the `@Emit()` decorator:
 ```javascript
 import {Component, Vue, Prop, Emit} from "vue-property-decorator"